nikosgkontas/nikosgkontas/README.md

 ###

-<h6 align="center">I recently started to create in GitHub, eventhough I code for many years.
+<h6 align="left">I recently started to create in GitHub, eventhough I code for many years.
   <br>
 I try to upload whenever I have the time to do, so go easy on me!
 <br>